davethackeray/qwikbiz/docs/engineering/ENGINEERING_RULES.md

 - Avoid unnecessary re-renders
 - Lazy load components when possible

+### Dependency Injection
+- Classes should accept dependencies via the constructor to facilitate testing and maintainability.
+- Example: `MarketSimulator` class now accepts `DepartmentNetwork`, `EventProcessor`, and `MetricsAggregator` via the constructor.

 ### Documentation
 - Include JSDoc comments for all components
 - Document props with TypeScript interfaces